WTFAcademy/WTF-CTF/src/Capture_the_Ether/Math/Mapping/README.md

 import "forge-std/Test.sol";

 contract Deployer is Test {
-    ///@notice Compiles a contract before 0.6.0 and returns the address that the contract was deployeod to
+    ///@notice Compiles a contract before 0.6.0 and returns the address that the contract was deployed to
     ///@notice If deployment fails, an error will be thrown
     ///@param path - The path of the contract.
 For example, the file name for "MappingChallenge.sol" is
     /// "src/Capture_the_Ether/Math/Mapping/MappingChallenge.sol"
-    ///@return deployedAddress - The address that the contract was deployed to function deployContract(string memory path) public returns (address) {
+    ///@return deployedAddress - The address that the contract was deployed to function deployContract(string memory path) public payable returns (address) {
         string memory bashCommand =
             string.concat('cast abi-encode "f(bytes)" $(solc ', string.concat(path, " --bin --optimize | tail -1)"));